FC Slutsk: Current team

 The current team was founded in 1998 as Slutsksakhar Slutsk after success in local futsal and financial guarantees from the sugar refinery.
 Between 1998 and 2007, they played in the Minsk Oblast championship.
 In 2008, they joined the Belarusian Second League.
 In 2010, they finished in second place and were granted a promotion to the First League in 2011.
 In early 2011, the team changed its name to Slutsk.
 After becoming a "city club", initially all home matches were played at a stadium in Salihorsk.
-Starting in 2012, after expansion of the Slutsk city stadium, with a new administrative building, new stands, and a pitch extension, the team began playing at their proper home ground.
+Starting in 2012, after the expansion of the Slutsk city stadium, with a new administrative building, new stands, and a pitch extension, the team began playing at their proper home ground.
 The pitch had initially been too small, as a running track around the field had been only 360 meters instead of the standard 400.
 In 2013, Slutsk became the league leader in home attendance.
 The town stadium would be further renovated in the 2014 season.

 In 2014, the club signed Japanese player Yōsuke Saitō, who would score 7 goals in 17 games in his debut season.

 In the 2015 off-season, Slutsk was one of the few Belarusian teams to play friendlies abroad, facing Danish and Russian clubs in Turkey.

 In the following seasons, the club went through a series of management changes.
-In 2015, long-time head coach Yuriy Krot was fired, replaced by Vyachaslaw Hryharaw, who was also a player.
+In 2015, long-time head coach Yuriy Krot was fired, and replaced by Vyachaslaw Hryharaw, who was also a player.
 In 2017, Vitaliy Pavlov was appointed head coach.

 The same year, Oleg Karanevsky, club chairman, was detained for allegedly taking a bribe.

-In 2018, forward Yevgeniy Shikavka was the first FC Slutsk player to represent Belarus at the national level.
+In 2018, forward Yevgeny Shikavka was the first FC Slutsk player to represent Belarus at the national level.